-Instruction is provided at a pupil's instructional level with emphasis on disciplinary content and skills in accordance with the learning standards set forth in the Massachusetts Common Core State Standards
+Valley West School provides instruction at a pupil's instructional level with emphasis on disciplinary content and skills in accordance with the learning standards set forth in the Massachusetts Curriculum Frameworks.

-At the high school level, our guidance counselor schedules a student's academic program in conjunction with the referring school.
+At the high school level, our Program Director schedules a student's academic program in conjunction with the referring school.
 This assures that the course credits earned by the student are acceptable in fulfilling graduation requirements.